CharlizeY/MORSE/README.md

-Programming courseworks for BSc MORSE at University of Warwick.
+Programming exercises for BSc MORSE at University of Warwick.